 Ethical, social and legal concerns about gene therapy could result in additional regulations restricting or prohibiting our products.
 From time to time, public sentiment may be more adverse to commercialization of gene therapy as a therapeutic technique.
-Even with the requisite approvals from the FDA in the U.S., the European Commission in the European Union and other comparable regulatory foreign authorities, the commercial success of our product candidates will depend, in part, on the acceptance of physicians, patients and health care payors of gene therapy products in general, and our product candidates in particular, as medically necessary, cost-effective and safe.
+Even with the requisite approvals from the FDA, the EMA and other regulatory authorities, the commercial success of our product candidates will depend, in part, on the acceptance of physicians, patients and health care payors of gene therapy products in general, and our product candidates in particular, as medically necessary, cost-effective and safe.
 Any product that we commercialize may not gain acceptance by physicians, patients, health care payors and others in the medical community.
 If these products do not achieve an adequate level of acceptance, we may not generate significant product revenue and may not become profitable.
 The degree of market acceptance of our product candidates will depend on a number of factors, including:

-- · demonstration of clinical efficacy and safety compared to other more-established products; - the limitation of our targeted patient population and other limitations or warnings contained in any FDA, European Commission, or other comparable foreign regulatory authority-approved labeling; - acceptance of a new formulation by health care providers and their patients; - the prevalence and severity of any adverse effects; - new procedures or methods of treatment that may be more effective in treating or may reduce the conditions which our products are intended to treat; - pricing and cost-effectiveness; - the effectiveness of our or any future collaborators' sales and marketing strategies; - our ability to obtain and maintain sufficient third-party coverage and reimbursement from government health care programs, including Medicare and Medicaid, private health insurers and other third-party payors; - unfavorable publicity relating to product candidates or gene therapy generally; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or reimbursement.
+- demonstration of clinical efficacy and safety compared to other more-established products; - the limitation of our targeted patient population and other limitations or warnings contained in any FDA, European Commission, or other comparable foreign regulatory authority-approved labeling; - acceptance of a new formulation by health care providers and their patients; - the prevalence and severity of any adverse effects; - new procedures or methods of treatment that may be more effective in treating or may reduce the conditions which our products are intended to treat: - pricing and cost-effectiveness; - the effectiveness of our or any future collaborators' sales and marketing strategies; - our ability to obtain and maintain sufficient third-party coverage and reimbursement from government health care programs, including Medicare and Medicaid, private health insurers and other third-party payors; - unfavorable publicity relating to product candidates or gene therapy generally; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or reimbursement.